- Profile Summary

 - Selected Grants

-I am an Associate Professor of Political Science and Senior Fellow at the Freeman Spogli Institute at Stanford University.
+I am a Professor of Political Science and Senior Fellow at the Freeman Spogli Institute at Stanford University.
 I am also an affiliated faculty at the Stanford Center on Global Poverty and Development.

 My research focuses on the political economy of development.
 My work falls into four themes: the study of authoritarian regimes; distributive politics; “traditional” forms of governance and how these compare to “modern” democratic institutions; and drug-trafficking violence and citizen security.
 Much of my research has been on Latin America.